indygreg/zippylog/doc/zippylogd.md

 It has the following modes of operation (any combination can be active in any instance of zippylogd):

 * server - will bind to at least one 0MQ socket and process client requests
-* piped log writer - will receive log entries on a pipe (typically stdin) and will write them out
 * socket log writer - will receive log entries on a 0MQ socket and will write them out

 # Server Mode